Nodding off requires us to feel safe, and that it's the right time, to do so. Photo credit: Craig Adderley

 With a one-off missed night, stick to your normal routine, with a 2–3-hour nap as early in the day as possible.
 Maximise daytime light exposure, exercise and eat as normal, and wind down for bed at the normal time.
 Having a consistent bedtime routine provides cues to switch off and fall asleep, even after a night shift.

-Your circadian rhythm can only shift by 60–90 minutes per day.
+To transition between blocks of nights and days, your circadian rhythm can only shift by 60–90 minutes per day.
 Support this by recruiting light and dark, the timings of your meals and exercise, and potentially adding exogenous melatonin, with professional advice.

 This is intended to be a place where busy healthcare professionals can come to find resources to support their fulfilment, productivity, health and performance.